 - Eligible employer – If you are not working full-time or your employer isn’t technically eligible for the program, none of your time will count.

 The best way to verify that you are on your way to PSLF is to submit an employer certification form.
-Sending in this form is the best way to make sure you have met the necessary requirements and are on the right track.
+Sending in this form is the best way to make sure you have met the requirements and are on the right track.
 For more about the Public Service Loan Forgiveness Program, be sure to check out our article on the Basics and the Fine Print of PSLF.

 Should I worry about Public Service Loan Forgiveness being eliminated?

 Many government attorneys have more than six figures of student loan debt.
-The elimination of PSLF would clearly be devastating.
+The elimination of PSLF would be devastating.

 - Political – Eliminating this program would likely be an extremely unpopular move.